samuelli0410/WolframOptimalRotate/README.md

 ## Details:

+ResourceFunction["OptimalRotate"][obj]: displays an animation of the 3D object obj in optimal rotation.

+ResourceFunction["OptimalRotate"][obj,n]: displays an animation of the 3D object obj in optimal rotation with n points on the rotational path.

 ResourceFunction["OptimalRotate"] accepts three-dimensional graphics objects in Graphics3D and MeshRegion.

 The more points on the rotational path, the clearer the animation will be for visualizing the shape and features of the object.